Catch up on the latest binge-worthy series while staying super cozy under the new Knitflix Throw, a chunky blanket with a twist!

 - Color cards for Bernat Alize Blanket EZ and Big Twist Loopity Loops

 - Basic techniques like:

 - Adding a ball of yarn or changing colors

 Step 1: Start with 65 loops as your base.

 Step 2: Knit each stitch across for 3 rows.
 Do not turn work between rows.
 This is the wrong side of the work.

 Step 3: Turn work so the right side is facing.

-Step 4: Purl 5, knit 55, and purl 5 for 70 total rows.
+Step 4: Purl 5, knit 55, and purl 5 across your row.
+Repeat to 70 total rows (including the rows from Step 2).
 Do not turn work between rows.

 Step 5: Turn work so the wrong side is facing.

 Step 6: Knit each stitch across for 3 rows.